 VALUES parameter in your

 PrivateRules.mak to the

-values.yaml file that enables/modifies the deployment if require, which is the
+values.yaml file that enables/modifies the deployment if required (such as

 Also, verify your Minikube cluster beforehand as below (assuming that you have the

 venv or similar):